-As noted in Part 1, Section 2.3 of these guidelines, the proponent is expected to engage with Indigenous groups that may be affected by the project.
-For the purposes of developing the EIS, the proponent will engage with Indigenous groups that may be affected by the project, to obtain their views on:
+As noted in Part 1, section 2.3 of these guidelines, the proponent is expected to engage with Indigenous groups that may be affected by the project.
+For purposes of developing the EIS, the proponent will engage with Indigenous groups that may be affected by the project, to obtain their views on:

-- the project; - the effects of changes to the environment on Aboriginal peoples (including health and socio-economic conditions; physical and cultural heritage, including any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; and current use of lands and resources for traditional purposes) pursuant to paragraph 5(1)(c) of CEAA 2012; and - the potential adverse impacts of the project on Aboriginal or Treaty rights, and where appropriate, accommodation.
+- the project; - effects of changes to the environment on Indigenous peoples (including health and socio-economic conditions; physical and cultural heritage, including any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; and current use of lands and resources for traditional purposes) pursuant to paragraph 5(1)(c) of CEAA 2012; and

+• potential adverse impacts of the project on the exercise of Aboriginal or Treaty rights, and where appropriate, accommodation measures proposed to address these potential impacts.